 The program invites applications from students who hold a baccalaureate degree, in any area, granted by a college or university of recognized standing.

-The following are required as part of the application process for the term beginning in September 2014 to 2015.
+The following are required as part of the application process for the term beginning in September 2015.

 Category 1: The Sciences